hmzi67/Generative-AI/Kafka/01_kafka_single_node/README.md

 Enjoy using Kafka with an easy-to-use UI for management and monitoring!

 Feel free to use this Markdown content for your README.md file!

+- Kafka store data in offsets and offset is start from 0 and so on (like array)